 That means you should make the purchase with whatever card you need to meet a minimum spending requirement on.

-You can buy 2,000 to 120,000 IHG points for 0.575 to 0.675 cents each.
+You can buy IHG Points for as little as 0.575 cents each if you are targeted for the 100% bonus.
 That’s too high to buy speculatively, but there are a lot of immediate awards you can book where that price offers great value.

 Earn 50,000 bonus points (worth $800 in American Airlines flights) after spending $3,000 in the first three months on the Citi Prestige® Card.
 Plus get an additional $500 in free airfare on any airline in the first 12 months plus free airport lounge access worldwide for only a $450 annual fee.
 Why I got the card.